 The influx of refugees has increased the size of some host communities by up to 30 percent, straining the local markets and infrastructure.
 Further strain is added by informal migration, with around 885,000 people entering Europe via Turkey in 2015.

 Registered Syrians have access to healthcare, education, social services and the labour market.
 However, while legislation allows Syrians to apply for work permits, it remains difficult for most refugees to find formal employment, forcing many to move within Turkey to areas where they can secure informal work.
 This kind of work is low paid; many refugees live in poor-quality housing and struggle to earn a minimum wage.

 The World Food Programme (WFP) works in Turkey to assist refugees, both those living in camps and those in host communities.
 The Turkish people and institutions have so far been at the forefront of the emergency response, placing a significant burden on Turkey’s own economic resources.
 In addition to helping refugees through cash transfers that are spent in local businesses, WFP is helping the Turkish economy by purchasing the bulk of food commodities for the Syrian Regional Emergency Operation from Turkey.

 In September 2016, WFP signed the largest humanitarian deal in European history: a €348 million contract with the European Union to roll out a programme known as the Emergency Social Safety Net (ESSN).
-Partnering with the European Commission’s Humanitarian Aid and Civil Protection department (ECHO), WFP will join forces with the Turkish Red Crescent and the Turkish government to lessen the suffering of over a million refugees in Turkey and help to restore a sense of normal life to those living outside camps.
+Partnering with the European Commission’s Civil Protection and Humanitarian Aid department (ECHO), WFP has joined forces with the Turkish Red Crescent and the Turkish Government to lessen the suffering of over a million refugees in Turkey and help to restore a sense of normal life to those living outside camps.

 What the World Food Programme is doing in Turkey